halixness/halixness.github.io/_posts/2022-10-17-intro-to-diffusion.md

 - 2x downsampling
 - Snowification

-For **generative behavior**, DDPM benefit from the fact that the noisy, latent variable $x_t$ is an isotropic Gaussian → it is possible to sample a random point and apply the denoising iteration.
+For **generative behavior**, DDPM benefit from the fact that the noisy, latent variable $x_t$ is an isotropic Gaussian, thus it is possible to sample a random point and apply the denoising iteration.

 For deterministic transformations, the latent variable $x_t$ is modeled with an appropriate distribution to similarly sample a random point and perform restoration.
-In case of **blurring**, $x_t$ is found to be constant (same color for every pixel) for large $T$, since such color is the mean of the RGB image $x_0$ → you can use a *gaussian mixture model (GMM)* to sample random $\hat{x_t}$.
+In case of **blurring**, $x_t$ is found to be constant (same color for every pixel) for large $T$, since such color is the mean of the RGB image $x_0$, you can use a *gaussian mixture model (GMM)* to sample random $\hat{x_t}$.
 Such technique yields high fidelity but low diversity (perfect symmetry) to the training data distribution, thus a small amount of Gaussian noise is added to each sampled $\hat{x_t}$, with drastically better results.

 Results show **cold diffusion** (deterministic, where **hot** = highest stochasticity) achieves higher [Fréchet Inception Distance (FID)](https://en.wikipedia.org/wiki/Frechet_inception_distance) (lower distance from the training set in variety and details), suggesting better learning capabilities.